Lawyers Turn to Activism as Civil Liberties Come Under Attack

 Before joining the Washington State Office of Administrative Hearings, Mentzer was a social justice lawyer, representing farm workers in Washington’s Yakima Valley and unions in Seattle.

-“The ACLU has been at the forefront in preserving our democracy from an autocratic, right-wing, fringe administration; suing the administration as well as protecting the rights of those under attack, the LGBT and transgender communities and immigrants,” she said.
+“The ACLU has been at the forefront in preserving our democracy and protecting the rights of those under attack, the LGBTQ communities and immigrants,” she said.

-Mentzer is also politically engaged, working to help progressives flip a conservative seat in the district that includes her hometown of Bellevue, Washington.
+Mentzer is also politically engaged, working to help progressives flip a conservative seat in the district near her hometown of Bellevue, Washington.
 It’s important to have voices of courage willing to stand on the right side of democracy at every level of government, she said.

 “It’s a constant mental exercise to feel knocked down and to pick yourself back up again, with an eye toward the positive arc of progression,” she said.
 “This election was the last gasp of the older white male.
 Demographics are on our side, and we have to keep reminding ourselves of these things.”